A complete renewable energy storage system by giving a second life to EV battery modules.

 Build your own ESS (Energy Storage System) as become an increasingly common DIY (Do-it-yourself) project.

-Building your own ESS (Energy Storage System) as become an increasingly common DIY (Do-it-yourself) project, especially now that battery cells are much better, affordable and easy to get than they used to be.
-By making your own ESS you save money on an expensive and fancy Tesla Powerwall, moreover you gain some knowledge.
+Building your own ESS (Energy Storage System) has become an increasingly common DIY (Do-it-yourself) project, especially now that battery cells are much better, affordable, and easy to get than they used to be.
+By making your own ESS you save money on an expensive and fancy Tesla Powerwall, moreover, you gain some knowledge.

-A complete renewable energy storage system has three main components:
+A complete renewable energy storage system has four main components:

 - Battery pack